Factors Affecting Permanent Crop Production

 However, water helps in the following;

-Solar radiation / Sunlight: The solar system is made up of the sun at the centre with satellite objects rotating round it.
+b.
+Solar radiation (Sunlight): The solar system is made up of the sun at the centre with satellite objects rotating round it.
 The sun is at the centre and it is a very large object that is burning away every second.
 The heat and light generated by the burning sun is emitted to the circling satellite objects round it.

 The earth is second to the sun and it derives its light and heat energy from the sun.
 The earth goes round the sun in an orbit that has the shape of an eclipse.
 The amount of heat and length of the day varies from one period to another and from one region to another.

-Also, as the earth rotates on its own axis to give day and night, the orbiting of the earth round the sun gives rise to the seasons of the year, that is rainy and dry seasons (in the tropics); while in the sub-tropical areas, there are four seasons – summer, fall/autumn, winter and spring.
+Additionally, as the earth rotates on its own axis to give day and night, the orbiting of the earth round the sun gives rise to the seasons of the year, that is rainy and dry seasons (in the tropics); while in the sub-tropical areas, there are four seasons: which are summer, fall/autumn, winter and spring.
 The sun rises in the east and then sets in the west for a particular day.

 Some crops are sensitive to day-length and the amount of heat that is available in the environment.
 Some crops require longer nights to initiate the process of flowering while some are day-length neutral.